julien-poivret/SSH_basic/README.md

 you can do anything you want easly on your private home network with safety and encryption.

 ***********************************************************************************
-Is that things is for naive children ? certenly not ! but it's bound to comunication domain with the whole security issue comming with ! i say that because often we see 8 years old childrens with raspberrypi picture promotion. that fun and positive ! but a computer is open on internet and bad people my be every where even inside your smart wc !!! we have to be aware of that a soon as possible !   -> next notice server socket through outside internet connection Yeah !
+Is that things is for naive children ? certainly not ! but it's bound to the comunication domain with the whole security issue comming with !
+I say that because often we see 8 years old childrens with raspberrypi on picture promotion. that fun and positive ! but a computer is open on internet and bad people may be every where even inside your smart wc !!! we have to be aware of that a soon as possible !   -> next notice server socket through outside internet connection Yeah !
 ***********************************************************************************

 the following is a unix more advance way to run command in pure C:

 ```
 #include <stdlib.h>
 #include <stdio.h>